philip-33/MACFlix/README.md

 _Features_

-- All features are limited to the CmacTV YouTube channel
+- The following features will be limited to a single, configured YouTube channel
-- Suggest Youtube playlists in the same way netflix suggests genres
+- Suggest Youtube playlists from the channel in the same way netflix suggests genres
-- Search bar that searches the channel
+- Search bar that only searches the channel
-- The red tones in the Netflix design are replaced with blue to match CMAC's color scheme
 - Clicking on a thumbnail will bring up a hero banner of the video that loops the first 10 seconds, overlaid with:
 	- the description and likes
 	- play button